fbotathome/fbot_navigation/README.md

 ### Param tips and other recommendations

 1. When mapping remember to change the launch file to match the name of the generated map
+2. For the robot to appear in the map when running nav an initial pose has to be estimated
 ---

 ## Development